en

 Sammie Sam

-Executive Search, Malaysia
+Executive Search, Financial Services & Technology, Malaysia

 Sammie brings a wealth of experience in executive search, market intelligence, and consultancy.
 She specialises in placing high-impact C-level executives, board members, and directors across financial services and technology, backed by a strong network built through long-term strategic partnerships.